 Northern Lights on your family wish list?
-We’ve found five of Europe’s best (and easiest to reach) places to see them this winter.
+We’ve found Europe’s best (and easiest) places to see them this winter.
 The spectacle’s already happening in some locations right now.
-So take a look at where’s good to go and stay for phenomenal sightings soon.
+So take a look at where’s good to go.

 Northern Lights over Stockholm city centre in Sweden

-Cairngorms National Park: easiest place in UK to see Northern Lights this winter
+Cairngorms National Park: easiest place to see Northern Lights this winter

 Some say you can see the Northern Lights from Calton Hill in Edinburgh.
 Truth is, you have to go much further north in Scotland for sightings.
 Out on the Shetland Islands there’s so much Aurora Borealis action they nicknamed the phenomenon, ‘Mirrie Dancers’, centuries ago.